 IP addresses and ports work together to deliver a packet, for example, you put the request to the web browser a Facebook page then if an IP address of Facebook is 192.168.0.2 and port 80 is used then your router will get a data packet of 192.168.0.2:80.

 So you see how ports are specified after semicolon with IP address.

 It this combination that makes packet filtering firewall works.

 There are lot many numbers of ports for transmission and n numbers of IP addresses out there, if you are using packet filtering firewalls you can set up rules to block certain IP address with these numbers of ports and your router will scan each packet, and if it found your request it will block that packet from entering your network.

 This seems easy and fun, but a person with a good understanding of firewalls and ports can easily bypass your firewall, and this is how.

 All your firewall does scan the IP address and ports, and based on the outcome it decides whether to proceed or discard.

 Now in IP spoofing the sender of the packet (hacker) insert a fake IP address which your firewall permits, and this way they are able to get through your network.

 Source Routing Attacks.

-Meaning you could request for SMTP service which is 465 port number and is not blocked by a firewall, but an attacker may send you some other file through this port number.
+Meaning you could request for an SMTP service which is a 465 port number and is not blocked by a firewall, but an attacker may send you some other file through this port number.